sfc-gh-dwilczak/tutorials/docs/snowflake/aws/readme.md

 1. Create the bucket you intend to use.
 In our case we'll call the bucket **danielwilczak**.
 ![Create S3](images/0_create_bucket.png)

-2. Upload the sample data (json/csv) provided in the data folder.
+2. (Turn into gif??)
+Upload the sample data (json/csv) provided in the data folder.
 ![Upload example data](images/0_upload_data.png)

 3. Copy your **ARN** name.
 This wil be used in step 7.